platformsh/platformsh-docs/sites/friday/src/add-services/mysql/_index.md

 # Relationships enable an app container's access to a service.
 relationships:
-    database: "db:admin"
+    database: "mariadb:admin"
-    reports: "db:reporter"
+    reports: "mariadb:reporter"
-    imports: "db:importer"
+    imports: "mariadb:importer"
 {{% /snippet %}}
 ```

-These relationships are then available in the [`{{< vendor/prefix >}}_RELATIONSHIPS` environment variable](#relationship-reference).
+These relationships are then available in the [service environment variables](#relationship-reference).
-Each has its own credentials you can use to connect to the given database.
+Each has its own credentials, prefixed with the relationship name, you can use to connect to the given database.

 ## Configure the database